Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 We solder one wire to the center pin of the LED and trace the circuit from the left pin until we find the resistor
 (marked in red).
-The cable is soldered on behind this resistor.
+The cable is soldered behind this resistor.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_soldered_closeup_w_trace_350.jpg
    :scale: 100 %